-- Mandatory face mask protocol must be adhered to by all passengers, crew, tenants and employees operating within the Port. - Port managers should install proper signage and markers to adhere to social distancing requirements and should have personnel constantly enforcing these requirements. - Port managers must install temperature scanners or stations in strategic locations throughout their facilities to constantly monitor passengers, crew, tenants and employees temperature. - In the case of the Belize City Port (FSTV), the Port Manager will assign each ship a terminal to disembark.
+- Mandatory face mask protocol must be adhered to by all passengers, crew, tenants and employees operating within the Port. - Port managers should install proper signage and markers to adhere to social distancing requirements and should have personnel constantly enforcing these requirements. - Port managers must install temperature scanners or stations in strategic locations within their facilities to constantly monitor passengers, crew, tenants and employees temperature. - In the case of the Belize City Port (FSTV), the Port Manager will assign each ship a terminal to disembark.
 On multiple ship days, the ships will be assigned a specific terminal and passengers movements within the port will be restricted to eliminate any cross interaction from passengers of different ships.
-(Annex 2) - In the case of Harvest Caye Port, only one vessel will be allowed. - Port Managers will be required to modify loading areas to ensure that passengers going on tours are properly queued to maintain the social distancing requirement; where possible. - As the bubble expands, Port Managers should allow Gold Standard Operators to sell tours to passengers on a rotational basis.
-Tour operators can only take passengers from the same ship to approved Gold Standard Sites.
+(Annex 2). - Port Managers will be required to modify loading areas to ensure that passengers going on tours are properly queued to maintain the social distancing requirement; where possible. - In conjunction with Ship Agents and Cruise Lines, an Evacuation Plan for Emergency Medical Transfers or Repatriation of passengers or crews must be established.
+This should include coordination with the relevant border control agencies.